RBVI/stringApp/doc_automation.md

 ### Example

-`string disease query disease="Alzheimer's disease"`
+`string disease query disease="Alzheimer's disease" limit=10`

+Creates a STRING network of the `10` proteins with highest integrated disease score for `Alzheimer's disease` according to [DISEASES](https://diseases.jensenlab.org/).

 [List of commands](#list-of-commands) - [List of Network query commands](#network-query)